echo-delta/warframe_market_stats/README.md

 # Warframe Market Stats
 Simple web app to display statistics for warframe item prices.
+Pay a visit at [https://echo-delta.github.io/warframe-market-stats](https://echo-delta.github.io/warframe-market-stats) to try it!

 ## Description
 Warframe Market is a great app that allows users to place their orders for in-game items.
 Not only that, users also use this app to determine item prices based on its statistics.
 However, accessing the statistics page through the app requires a few clicks and loads away.
 This interface is made to include all the information I need to determine item prices in one page.